ragardner/tktrees/DOCUMENTATION.md

 - An easy way to get an ID's complete information within the sheet, including parents and children across all hierarchies and all details is to select an ID in the treeview or sheet panel and then go to View -> Treeview IDs information or View -> Sheet IDs information.
 - You can also get a more concise view of an ID by right clicking on it and selecting ID concise view.

-#### Date column conditional formatting

-- When entering conditional formatting in Date Detail columns, use forward slash dates e.g. DD/MM/YYYY.
-- This is because hyphens will be interpreted as subtractions.
-If you want to enter a specific date, for current date use the letters: cd

 #### Changing the order of IDs in the treeview

 To disable automatic ordering of IDs in the treeview go to: